DataFire/Integrations/integrations/generated/google_adexchangebuyer/README.md

   * kind `string`: Resource type.
   * languages `array`: Detected languages for this creative.
 Read-only.
 This field should not be set in requests.
     * items `string`
-  * nativeAd `object`: If nativeAd is set, HTMLSnippet and the videoURL outside of nativeAd should not be set.
+  * nativeAd `object`: If nativeAd is set, HTMLSnippet, videoVastXML, and the videoURL outside of nativeAd should not be set.
 (The videoURL inside nativeAd can be set.)
     * advertiser `string`
     * appIcon `object`: The app icon, for app download ads.
       * height `integer`